ampproject/amphtml/extensions/amp-next-page/amp-next-page.md

 {% call callout('Important', type='caution') %} Your endpoint must implement
 the requirements specified in the CORS Requests in AMP spec. {% endcall %}

-The `src` attribute may be omitted if the config has been specified inline.
+The `src` attribute is required unless a config has been specified inline.

 ## Configuration spec